Disclosure: This article contains affiliate links. We may earn a commission at no extra cost to you.

 Which platform is cheapest to start?

-WooCommerce is the cheapest to start — the plugin is free and basic WordPress hosting costs $10-20/month.
-However, costs increase with traffic and plugin needs.
+WooCommerce is cheapest to start — the plugin is free and basic WordPress hosting costs $10-20/month.
+Costs rise with traffic and plugin needs.
 BigCommerce Standard at $29.95/month with zero transaction fees is the best value hosted option.
-Shopify Basic starts at $29/month with annual billing but adds transaction fees unless you use Shopify Payments.
+Shopify Basic starts at $29/month on annual billing but adds transaction fees unless you use Shopify Payments.

 Can I migrate from one platform to another?

 Yes, all three platforms support migration.
-Shopify and BigCommerce offer import tools and migration apps.
+Shopify and BigCommerce have import tools and migration apps.
 WooCommerce can import via CSV or dedicated migration plugins like Cart2Cart and WP All Import.
-Professional migration services are recommended for stores with extensive product catalogs or order history.
+For stores with extensive product catalogs or order history, professional migration services are worth it.

 Do I need to know how to code?